renatocastro33/People-Detection-and-Counting-In-Out-Line/README.md

 # People-Detection-and-Counting-In-Out-Line
 A people detection using Yolo v3 and Deep Sort to count people who passes a certain line that delimits the entrance of a place.
-This program can count the poeple who get into the place or get out.
+This program can count the people who get into the place or get out.

 # Project based On
 This project is based on the Deep-Sort Algorithm usimg Yolo v3: https://github.com/Qidian213/deep_sort_yolov3